 - Where are you coming from?

 Request A Jacksonville DUI AttorneyFlorida law does not require motorists to answer these questions, so you should politely indicate you want legal advice before answering any questions.
 The officer will not allow you to call your lawyer, but this provides a convenient rationale for your refusal.
-If you did answer questions that statements still might be subject to suppression if the officer violated your Miranda rights or compelled an “involuntary” confession.
+If you did answer questions, those statements may still be subject to suppression if the officer violated your Miranda rights or compelled an “involuntary” confession.

 Domestic Violence Lawyers in JacksonvilleDomestic violence refers to a category of crimes under Florida law that generally involve threats or acts of violence between parties in certain designated relationships under Florida Statutes Section 741.28.
 The relevant relationships include: